 Mr. Behrens joined the Board in 2016.
 Mr. Behrens is currently the Managing Member of B Capital Advisors LLC, an investment firm.
-He also serves as a board member of Sidewinder Drilling LLC, a land based oil rig operator, and SEACOR Marine Holdings Inc., an offshore oil and gas provider, positions he has held since 2017.
+He also served as a board member of Sidewinder Drilling LLC, a land based oil rig operator, from 2017 to 2018 and SEACOR Marine Holdings Inc., an offshore oil and gas provider, a position he has held since 2017.
 From 2009 to 2017, Mr. Behrens was a Senior Vice President with SEACOR Holdings Inc., a global provider of equipment and services supporting the offshore oil and gas and marine transportation industries that he initially joined in 2008.
 From 2012 to 2017, he was Chairman of the Board of Trailer Bridge, Inc., a Jones Act container company.
 Additionally, he served as a board member of Penford Corporation from 2013 to 2015, a board member of Global Marine Systems from 2014 to 2015, and a board member of Continental Insurance Group, Ltd. from 2016 until 2017.
 From 2006 to 2007, he was a Portfolio Manager and Partner at Level Global Investors, a New York-based hedge fund.
 Mr. Behrens has a B.A. degree from the University of Chicago.
 The Company believes that Mr. Behrens' qualifications to serve on the Board include the extensive experience that he has gained through his key roles with several other significant businesses, including his experience as a Board Chairman, as well as his demonstrated management, financial and business development skills and acumen.
-He is a member of the Compliance and Nominating and Corporate Governance Committees.
+He is a member of the Audit Committee as of May 2018, the Compliance Committee and the Nominating and Corporate Governance Committee.